ElinaBian/big_data_analytics/README.md

 4.5 More Detailed about Our Project
 ----------------

-We have our report [here](https://drive.google.com/open?id=1jbXtrMNsQfmIPntXiXSqGXcDegh85W6lDKHE-RjWZYU), and you could get access to it with lionmail account.
-We give more detailed description of data, training models and results in it.
+We have our report uploaded as ProjectReport.pdf and we give more detailed description of data, training models and results in it.